StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Vocals Iteration 10
+Someone is playing a melody on a zitar along with a shrutibox in the background.
+At the end male and female voices are chanting in the mid to high range and a percussive sound can be heard.
+This song may be playing live at a concert.
+This clip features a sound of percussion being played on the snare drum.
+There are no other instruments in this clip.
+There is no voice in this song.
+This song can be played in an instructional video.
 [Go to Prompt 1](#prompt1)

 ![Vocals 10 Waveform](iterations1/vocals_10_waveform_spectrogram.png)